Apple Grove, Mason County, West Virginia

 Apple Grove is a census-designated place (CDP) in Mason County, West Virginia, United States, on the Ohio River located along West Virginia Route 2.
 Apple Grove lies just south of Gallipolis Ferry.
-As of the 2010 census, its population was 204.
+As of the 2020 census, its population was 187 (down from 204 at the 2010 census).
 It is part of the Point Pleasant, WV–OH Micropolitan Statistical Area.

 Climate

 The climate in this area is characterized by relatively high temperatures and evenly distributed precipitation throughout the year.
 According to the Köppen Climate Classification system, Apple Grove has a humid subtropical climate, abbreviated "Cfa" on climate maps.